 Is Your French Bulldog Playful or Aggressive?

-Most of the time, dogs start mouthing because they are excited and want to play.
+Most of the time, dogs start biting because they are excited and want to play.
 This is normal behavior for most dogs.

 Some dogs will bite people because they are afraid or frustrated about something.
 If you see that this type of biting is happening, it can be a sign that your french bulldog is aggressive.

-It can be difficult for people to find the difference between aggressive mouthing and playful mouthing.
-Most dogs that participate in playful mouthing will keep both the body and face relaxed.
+It can be difficult for people to find the difference between aggressive biting and playful biting.
+Most dogs that participate in playful biting will keep both the body and face relaxed.

 There may be tension in the mouth area, but everything else will be soft and calm.
 When a dog is playful, it usually won’t bite that hard if it gets a hold of someone’s hand or limb.

-If a dog is aggressively mouthing, it will make its body stiff.
+If a french bulldog is aggressively biting, it will make its body stiff.
 The muzzle will look wrinkled, and it will continuously expose its teeth to whoever it’s trying to intimidate.
 If it bites someone, it will do it quickly.

 Make sure either professional is qualified or board-certified before you go to them for help.